Glaciers: essential Arctic and Antarctic attractions

 A glacier is a colossal force of nature.
 Although they tend to move slowly, glaciers leave significant changes on the landscape.
 As glaciers move downhill, they carve out valleys by way of friction and freeze-thaw.
 Freeze-thaw is a process whereby the meltwater of glaciers surrounds the neighbouring rocks and freezes again.
 The rocks then become attached to the glaciers.
 When the glaciers move, they break or pluck the rocks away.
 These rocks further aid in the erosion glaciers cause.
 The valleys left behind by glaciers are known as U-shaped valleys, as they have straight sides and flat floors.

-Glamorous glacier colours
+Glamorous glacier colors

 The top of a glacier appears white, whereas from the side it is blue.
 The snow and ice have been compressing over a longer period of time, and this makes the ice is dense.
 As light travels through the ice, it’s density slows down the white light from the atmosphere, and the ice appears blue (this is known as refraction).
 The fresher areas of the glacier will be white - these are the newer areas where the snow is not as densely compressed.
 Light bounces off these white crystalline regions, making them appear bright and sparkling.
-The colour of a glacier will tell you how old it is - the older the glacier, the bluer it will appear.
+The color of a glacier will tell you how old it is - the older the glacier, the bluer it will appear.

 Where glaciers are found

-99% of the world’s glaciers are found in the polar regions, which is why they are one of main attractions of Antarctica trips as well as voyages to the Arctic.
+Nearly all the world’s glaciers are found in the polar regions, which is why they are one of main attractions of Antarctica trips as well as voyages to the Arctic.
 But glaciers can also be found in Argentina, Peru, China, India, and New Zealand.
 In the northern hemisphere, Greenland is known for its abundant glaciers, such as the Eqi Glacier.
 Greenland is mostly covered in a giant ice sheet, and glaciers are easily accessible.
 Vatnajökull Glacier in Iceland is another well-known glacier in the northern hemisphere, and it is one of the largest in Europe.

-The best place to see glaciers, however, is the southern hemisphere, namely Antarctica.
+The best place to see glaciers, however, is in Antarctica.
 Deception Island in the South Shetlands, for example, is over 50% covered in glaciers.
 The island was previously a whaling station, but now it is an active spot for scientists and tourists.
 Elephant Island, at the northeast tip of the Antarctic Peninsula, is home to the well-known Endurance Glacier, and is famed as the island on which Ernest Shackleton and his crew were stranded for four and a half months in 1916.

 Setting foot on a glacier